TreesLab/CircMiMi/README.md

   2  |  pos1           | One of the position of the circRNA junction site
   3  |  pos2           | Another position of the circRNA junction site
   4  |  strand         | + / -
+  5  |  circ_id        | The user-specified or auto-generated name/id of the circRNA.
-  5  |  host_gene      | Host gene of the circRNA
+  6  |  host_gene      | Host gene of the circRNA
-  6  |  mirna          | The miRNA which may bind on the circRNA 7  |  max_score      | The maximum binding score reported by miRanda
+  7  |  mirna          | The miRNA which may bind on the circRNA 8  |  max_score      | The maximum binding score reported by miRanda
-  8  |  num_binding_sites | The number of binding sites of the miRNA on the circRNA 9  |  cross_boundary | '1' if there is a binding site across the junction of the circRNA.
+  9  |  num_binding_sites | The number of binding sites of the miRNA on the circRNA 10  |  cross_boundary | '1' if there is a binding site across the junction of the circRNA.
 Otherwise '0'.
- 10  |  MaxAgoExpNum   | The maximum number of supporting CLIP-seq experiments 11  |  num_AGO_supported_binding_sites | The number of AGO-supported miRNA-binding sites
+ 11  |  MaxAgoExpNum   | The maximum number of supporting CLIP-seq experiments 12  |  num_AGO_supported_binding_sites | The number of AGO-supported miRNA-binding sites
- 12  |  target_gene    | The miRNA-targeted gene
+ 13  |  target_gene    | The miRNA-targeted gene
- 13  |  miRTarBase     | '1' if the miRNA-mRNA interaction is reported from miRTarBase.
+ 14  |  miRTarBase     | '1' if the miRNA-mRNA interaction is reported from miRTarBase.
 Otherwise '0'.
- 14  |  miRDB          | '1' if the miRNA-mRNA interaction is reported from miRDB.
+ 15  |  miRDB          | '1' if the miRNA-mRNA interaction is reported from miRDB.
 Otherwise '0'.
- 15  |  ENCORI         | '1' if the miRNA-mRNA interaction is reported from ENCORI.
+ 16  |  ENCORI         | '1' if the miRNA-mRNA interaction is reported from ENCORI.
 Otherwise '0'.
- 16  |  miRTarBase__ref_count | The number of references reporting the interaction
+ 17  |  miRTarBase__ref_count | The number of references reporting the interaction
- 17  |  miRDB__targeting_score | The predicted target score from miRDB
+ 18  |  miRDB__targeting_score | The predicted target score from miRDB
- 18  |  ENCORI__geneID | The gene ID of the target gene
+ 19  |  ENCORI__geneID | The gene ID of the target gene
- 19  |  ENCORI__geneType | The gene type of the target gene
+ 20  |  ENCORI__geneType | The gene type of the target gene
- 20  |  ENCORI__clipExpNum | The number of supporting CLIP-seq experiments
+ 21  |  ENCORI__clipExpNum | The number of supporting CLIP-seq experiments
- 21  |  ENCORI__RBP    | RBP name
+ 22  |  ENCORI__RBP    | RBP name
- 22  |  ENCORI__PITA   | The number of target sites predicted by PITA
+ 23  |  ENCORI__PITA   | The number of target sites predicted by PITA
- 23  |  ENCORI__RNA22  | The number of target sites predicted by RNA22
+ 24  |  ENCORI__RNA22  | The number of target sites predicted by RNA22
- 24  |  ENCORI__miRmap | The number of target sites predicted by miRmap
+ 25  |  ENCORI__miRmap | The number of target sites predicted by miRmap
- 25  |  ENCORI__microT | The number of target sites predicted by microT
+ 26  |  ENCORI__microT | The number of target sites predicted by microT
- 26  |  ENCORI__miRanda | The number of target sites predicted by miRanda
+ 27  |  ENCORI__miRanda | The number of target sites predicted by miRanda
- 27  |  ENCORI__PicTar | The number of target sites predicted by PicTar
+ 28  |  ENCORI__PicTar | The number of target sites predicted by PicTar
- 28  |  ENCORI__TargetScan | The number of target sites predicted by TargetScan
+ 29  |  ENCORI__TargetScan | The number of target sites predicted by TargetScan
- 29  |  ENCORI__pancancerNum | The number of cancer types
+ 30  |  ENCORI__pancancerNum | The number of cancer types

 #### Note.
-For now, the ENCORI data are only work for 'human' species.
+For now, the ENCORI data are only work for 'human' and 'mouse'.

-## (Optional) Create the network file for Cytoscape
+## (Optional) Visualize the interactions

 ```
-circmimi_tools network create IN_FILE OUT_FILE
+circmimi_tools visualize [options] IN_FILE OUT_FILE
 ```

 ### Parameters
 Parameter     | Description
 :------------ | :------------------------------
-IN_FILE       | Input the file "all_interactions.tsv" produced from the CircMiMi main pipeline.
+IN_FILE       | Input the file "all_interactions.miRNA.tsv", which is the output file from 'interactions'.
 OUT_FILE      | The output filename.
-The file extension should be ".xgmml" or ".xml", so that the Cytoscape would recognize this file as an XGMML network file.
+The file extension should be ".xgmml" or ".xml", so that the Cytoscape could recognize this file as an XGMML network file.
+-1 INT        | column key for circRNAs.
+-2 INT        | column key for mediators.
+-3 INT        | column key for mRNAs.

 This command can generate a Cytoscape-executable file (.xgmml) for visualization of the input circRNA-miRNA-mRNA regulatory axes in Cytoscape.